 Nga Mihi, Eddy

 Ngā mihi manahau ki ā koutou te Whanau, a warm welcoming to all our Whanau and Friends.
 My name is Anehera Otimi and I am very happy and excited to be a part of the team at My Treehut here in the beautiful Taupo.
-I am currently in training to become an Early Childhood teacher.

-Whilst doing my studies I also enjoy performing arts and creating music while surrounding myself with whanau and friends.
+I also enjoy performing arts and creating music while surrounding myself with whanau and friends.

 Hi, I work with the children, in the garden and in the kitchen.